 - a A double membrane, perforated with pores, which encloses the nucleus and separates it from the rest of the eukaryotic cell.

-- b A microscope that uses an electron beam to study the internal structure of thinly sectioned specimens.
+- b A microscope that uses an electron beam to study the surface architecture of a cell or other specimen.

 - The theory that all living things are composed of cells and that all cells come from other cells.

 - A digestive organelle in eukaryotic cells; contains hydrolytic enzymes that digest the cell's food and wastes.

 - The fluid of the chloroplast surrounding the thylakoid membrane; involved in the synthesis of organic molecules from carbon dioxide and water; Sugars are made in the stroma by the enzymes of the Calvin cycle.

 - An organelle containing enzymes that transfer hydrogen from various substrates to oxygen, producing and then degrading hydrogen peroxide.

 - A substance in which the cells of an animal tissue are embedded; consists of protein and polysaccharides.

 5 True/False questions